secretfader/www/src/content/aircraft/spark/spark.md

 Built mostly for fun and freestyle practice, Spark is often referred to as a "therapy drone," since it forces the pilot into a state of flow with it's agility and highly reactive flight style.

-Spark is also a development tool for [Prop Culture](https://propculturefpv.com), a Colorado-based FPV drone building and racing club, where it serves as a testing platform for new parts and specification development.
+Spark is also a development platform for [Prop Culture](https://propculturefpv.com), a Colorado-based FPV drone building and racing club.